-We use the above formalism to demonstrate some aspects of mediation that need to be taken into account when developing automated mediators.
-In the Orange Dispute [16], two sisters want the same orange.
-According to Kolodner [16] "MEDIATOR assumes they both want to eat it and solves the problem by having one sister cut the orange in two and the second chooses her half.
+We use the above formalism to demonstrate some aspects of mediation that need to be taken in account when developing automated mediators.
+In the Orange Dispute [14], two sisters want the same orange.
+According to Kolodner [14] "MEDIATOR assumes they both want to eat it and solves the problem by having one sister cut the orange in two and the second chooses her half.
 When the second sister uses her peel for baking and throws away the pulp, MEDIATOR realises it made a mistake."
+[MEDIATOR [15] is one of the early case-based mediators.
+The focus of the work was on the use of case-based reasoning for problem understanding, solution generation, and failure recovery.
+The failure recovery ability is demonstrated with the Orange Dispute in [14]].

 Further we present the two mediation attempts in terms of the agreements reached and the information that can be passed to the mediator.
-Lets our agent $\alpha$ represent the first sister who wants to have the orange as a desert and agent $\beta$ represent the second sister who wants to have (only the peel of) the orange for cooking (the recipe requires the whole peel).
-If our mediation agent $\mu$ happens to be the case-based MEDIATOR, then the situation described in the Orange Dispute can be expressed through the mental models of the individual participants in Figure 3, making explicit the wrong assumption (the boxed expressions in Figure 3).
+Lets our agent α represents the first sister who wants to have the orange as a desert and agent β represents the second sister who wants to have (only the peel of) the orange for cooking (the recipe requires the whole peel).
+If our mediation agent μ happen to be the case-based MEDIATOR, then the situation described in the Orange Dispute can be expressed through the mental models of the individual participants in Fig. 3, making explicit the wrong assumption (the shaded area in Fig. 3).